luisvivart/The-Lost-Artifacts/README.md

-# Full Online Store Projectwith React
+# Full Online Store Project with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).